praveen1033/Gaussian_Trust/README.md

 # AMI-security
 Contains codes (MATLAB and Python) for detecting data falsification in AMI / Smartgrid.

-Data Description:
+PAPER NAME:

+DATASET SOURCE:

+DATA DESCRIPTION: Pecan Street Texas Dataset
-  The smart grid data is available in time intervals of 1 hour or 30 minutes per each smart meter.
+  The smart grid data is available in time intervals of 1 hour.
-  The power consumption is either in watts or kilowatts.
-We use watts.
-So, we need conversion if needed.
-1 kilowatt = 1000 watts.
+  The power consumption in the data is in kilowatts (kW) and 1 kilowatt = 1000 watts.
-  The sample of the smart meter data set is shown below.
+  A sample of the smart meter data set is shown below.

 | time                | id   | usage  | generation | grid    |
 |---------------------|------|--------|------------|---------|